0xPolygonMiden/miden-client/README.md

 make reset
 # This command will clone the node's repo and generate the accounts and genesis files and lastly start the node and run it on background
 make start_node &
-# This will run the integration test
+# This will run the integration test and after it finishes it will kill the node process
 make integration_test
-# This kills the node's process
-pkill miden-node
 ```

 ## Example: Executing, proving and submitting transactions